ilgnefz/once_power/README-EN.md

 ## Upload CSV file renaming

+*Note: Currently unable to recognize Korean, Tibetan, or other text in CSV files (can recognize Japanese)*

 Click the button in the bottom right corner to upload a CSV file, only the values in the first two columns of the CSV file will be read

 ![14](doc/14.gif)